Ray Harryhausen: Personal life

-Harryhausen married Diana Livingstone Bruce in October, 1962.
+Harryhausen married Diana Livingstone Bruce in October 1962.
 The couple had a daughter, Vanessa.

 Death and legacy

-The family announced Harryhausen's death on Twitter and Facebook on May 7, 2013 and a representative of the family confirmed his death to the BBC as well as by CBS News and confirmed by his former friend and biographer, Tony Dalton.
+The family announced Harryhausen's death on Twitter and Facebook on May 7, 2013, and a representative of the family confirmed his death to the BBC as well as by CBS News and confirmed by his former friend and biographer, Tony Dalton.
 Diana survived her husband by five months.

 Harryhausen was buried in St Peter's Church, Brooke, Norfolk.

 The Daily Mirror quoted Harryhausen's website, saying his "influence on today's film makers was enormous, with luminaries; Steven Spielberg, James Cameron, Peter Jackson, George Lucas, John Landis and the U.K.'s own Nick Park have cited Harryhausen as being the man whose work inspired their own creations."
 Harryhausen drew a distinction between films that combine special effects animation with live action and films that are completely animated, such those of Nick Park, Henry Selick, Ivo Caprino, Ladislav Starevich (and his own fairy tale shorts), which he saw as pure "puppet films", and which are more accurately (and traditionally) called "puppet animation".

 The BBC quoted Peter Lord of Aardman Animations, who wrote on Twitter that Harryhausen was "a one-man industry and a one-man genre".
 The BBC also quoted Shaun of the Dead director Edgar Wright: "I loved every single frame of Ray Harryhausen's work ...
 He was the man who made me believe in monsters."
 In a full statement released by the family, George Lucas said, "Without Ray Harryhausen, there would likely have been no Star Wars".
 Terry Gilliam said, "What we do now digitally with computers, Ray did digitally long before but without computers.
 Only with his digits."
 James Cameron said, "I think all of us who are practitioners in the arts of science fiction and fantasy movies now all feel that we're standing on the shoulders of a giant.
 If not for Ray's contribution to the collective dreamscape, we wouldn't be who we are."

 John Walsh, author of Harryhausen: The Lost Movies, calls Harryhausen "the most influential stop-motion animator and special-effects wizard in cinema history."

-In November 2016 the BFI compiled a list of those present-day filmmakers who claim to have been inspired by Harryhausen, including Steven Spielberg, Peter Jackson, Joe Dante, Tim Burton, Terry Gilliam, Nick Park, James Cameron, and Guillermo del Toro.
+In November 2016 the BFI compiled a list of those present-day filmmakers who claim to have been inspired by Harryhausen, including Steven Spielberg, Peter Jackson, Joe Dante, Tim Burton, Terry Gilliam, Nick Park, James Cameron, Guillermo del Toro and Christopher Nolan.
 Others influenced by him include George Lucas, John Lasseter, John Landis, Henry Selick, J. J. Abrams, Wes Anderson, Robert Rodriguez, special effects supervisors Phil Tippett, and Dennis Muren, and video game creator David Jaffe.